sasagawa888/eisl/documents/PARA.md

 Executes arg1 to argn in parallel in child Lisps, then executes function fun with the results and returns the result.

 - (mp-exec arg1 ... argn)
-Executes arg1 to argn in parallel in child Lisps and returns the result of the last execution.
+Executes arg1 to argn in parallel in child Lisps and returns the result of the argn execution.

+- (mp-part arg1 ... argn)
+Executes arg1 to argn in parallel in child Lisps.
+If one of arg returns nil stops exections and return nil, else  returns the result of the last execution.

 - (mp-let ((sym1 (exp1)) ... (symn (expn))) body)
 Evaluates each exp in parallel in child Lisps, binds its value to sym, executes body, and returns the final result.